-The firm embraced a connected BIM approach to drive collaboration and building quality
+Connected BIM approach helps drive collaboration and building quality

-While Basler & Hofmann AG began using BIM in limited circumstances several years ago, for this project the company wanted to take its use of BIM to a new level with solutions including Autodesk® Revit® building design software, Autodesk Navisworks® project review software, and Autodesk BIM 360® cloud-based project management software.
-Instead of having the different stakeholders work from separate 2D plans, the firm sought to have everyone—architects; structural and mechanical, electrical, and plumbing (MEP) engineers; and construction contractors—work from a single BIM model.
-And instead of using printed drawings, the firm preferred a paper-free project with no 2D drawings, even during construction.
+While Basler & Hofmann AG began using BIM in limited circumstances several years ago, for this project, the company wanted to take full advantage of BIM’s capabilities, implementing Revit building-design software, Navisworks project-review software, and BIM 360 cloud-based project management software.
+Instead of having the different stakeholders work from separate 2D plans, the firm sought to have everyone—including architects; structural and mechanical, electrical, and plumbing (MEP) engineers; and construction contractors—work from a single BIM model.
+And instead of using printed drawings, the firm preferred a paper-free project with no 2D drawings—even during construction.

 Image courtesy of Basler & Hofmann AG